Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/missiles/shrike.md

 attack profile, and depends on the pre-programmed weapon engagement envelope of the AGM-45 stored within the WRCS.
-This profile, in conjunction with current aircraft state information from the INS and a signal provided by the receiver in the missile- having detecting an emitter of the type its attuned to, define a flight path and release envelope for optimum probability of the missile reaching the target.
+This profile, in conjunction with current aircraft state information from the INS and a signal provided by the receiver in the missile - having detecting an emitter of the type its attuned to, define a flight path and release envelope for optimum probability of the missile reaching the target.